 God’s chosen race lived under tooth and claw,

-Enslaved to make more bricks with little straw.
+Forced to make more bricks with much less straw.

 Now, Israel required so much relief,